 Website: Indiana University Bloomington

 About: When you visit Bloomington, you have to stop and walk around Indiana University’s campus during the fall.
 As someone who fortunately got to attend this university, I will always remember how beautiful it was on campus and off.
-It made walking to class very easy, and tailgate season sweetened the deal.
-I can’t wait to bring my kids back and show off this gorgeous campus and city!
+It made walking to class very easy, and tailgating season sweetened the deal.
+I can’t wait to bring my kids back again to show off this gorgeous campus and city!

 Parke County – Rockville